 The Solvency II Directive is based, in many respects, on the principles underlying the previous UK Individual Capital Adequacy Standards (ICAS) regime.
 UK insurers were therefore relatively well positioned for the switch to Solvency II on 1 January 2016.
-Since its 17 August 2018, under the sheet undered in sheet undered fourth on page 22 and in a footnote on page 24 available at https://www.bankotengland.co.uk/prudental-regulation/publication/2018/pra-response-to-the-treasury-committees-indury-into-solvency-2 business challenges they face, including reduced demand for individual annuities, persistently low interest rates and a larger number of insured catastrophe events.
+Since its introduction, UK life and general insurers have continued to perform well, despite various business challenges they face, including reduced demand for individual annuities, persistently low interest rates and a larger number of insured catastrophe events.
 That said, there are a number of differences between Solvency II and ICAS, and as our experience of operating under the Solvency II Directive increases we are committed to making improvements where the regime is not working as intended, including in the areas highlighted by the Committee, while delivering our statutory objectives and remaining within the constraints of the law.